theo546/my-arch-setup/README.md

 ```
 btrfs_options=rw,noatime,ssd,compress-force=zstd:2,space_cache=v2,discard=async
 ```
-*Note*: if you are not using an SSD, remove the `ssd` and `discord=async` option for this and every commands that are about mounting your partitions, however, you may add the `autodefrag` option.
+*Note:* if you are not using an SSD, remove the `ssd` and `discord=async` option for this and every commands that are about mounting your partitions, however, you may add the `autodefrag` option.
-*Note2*: please take into consideration that using compression may decrease your system performance, sometimes by *a lot*.
+*Note2:* please take into consideration that using compression may decrease your system performance, sometimes by *a lot*.
 *Note3:* remove the `discord=async` option if you do not wish to use TRIM for "security reasons".
 *Note4:* you can use [this spreadsheet](https://docs.google.com/spreadsheets/d/1x9-3OQF4ev1fOCrYuYWt1QmxYRmPilw_nLik5H_2_qA/edit#gid=0) to get the best compression ration that you seem good.